Nuclear close calls: Unintentional close calls

-1957: US accidental bomb drop in New Mexico
+1957: U.S. accidental bomb drop in New Mexico

 A B-36 accidentally dropped a bomb just south of Albuquerque, New Mexico.
-Due to safety measures the plutonium core was not mounted to the bomb at the time but rather stored elsewhere in the plane, preventing a nuclear detonation.
-The conventional explosives created a 7.6 m wide crater on impact.
+Due to safety measures, the plutonium core was not mounted to the bomb at the time but rather stored elsewhere in the plane, preventing a nuclear detonation.
+The conventional explosives created a 7.6 m-wide crater on impact.

-1958: US accidental bomb drop in Savannah, Georgia
+1958: U.S. accidental bomb drop in Savannah, Georgia

 A bomb was mistakenly dropped by a U.S. Air Force Boeing B-47E-LM Stratojet near Savannah, Georgia, when a man in the bomb bay area grabbed the emergency release pin by accident.
 Similar to the 1957 incident, safety precautions meant that the plutonium was not mounted to the bomb but rather stored elsewhere on the plane at the time.

-1960: US false alarm from moonrise
+1960: U.S. false alarm from moonrise

 Radar equipment in Thule, Greenland, mistakenly interpreted a moonrise over Norway as a large-scale Soviet missile launch.
 Upon receiving a report of the supposed attack, NORAD went on high alert.
 However, doubts about the authenticity of the attack arose due to the presence of Soviet leader Nikita Khrushchev in New York City as head of the USSR's United Nations delegation.